Salud

 At what age does male fertility start to decline?

-Sperm quality gradually starts declining at age 35, with a more noticeable drop from age 40-45.
-Unlike women, men continue producing sperm throughout their lives, but the quality diminishes.
+Sperm quality gradually starts declining around age 35, with a more noticeable drop from age 40-45.
+Unlike women, men continue producing sperm throughout their lives, but motility, volume and DNA integrity diminish with age.

 Can a 50-year-old man father a child?

-Yes, it's biologically possible.
-However, conception may take longer, there's higher risk of genetic mutations in offspring, and success rates with fertility treatments are lower.
+Yes, it's biologically possible — men can produce sperm into their 60s and 70s.
+However, conception may take longer, there's a higher risk of genetic mutations in offspring, and success rates with fertility treatments are lower.

 Is a semen analysis test enough to assess male fertility?

 It's the most important initial test.
 Normal results are a good sign.
-Abnormal results require additional hormone testing (FSH, LH, testosterone) and sperm DNA fragmentation assessment.
+Abnormal results call for additional hormone testing (FSH, LH, testosterone) and a sperm DNA fragmentation assessment.

 Does lifestyle affect sperm quality?

 Significantly.
 Smoking, excessive alcohol, obesity, sedentary lifestyle, heat exposure (laptops, hot tubs), stress, and drug use all reduce sperm quality.
-Sperm regenerates every ~74 days, so improvements take time.
+Sperm regenerates roughly every 74 days, so improvements take about 2.5-3 months to appear.

 Does a father's age affect his child's health?

-Studies show men over 40-45 have slightly higher risk of having children with autism, schizophrenia, and certain genetic disorders.
+Studies show men over 40-45 have a slightly higher risk of children with autism, schizophrenia, and certain genetic disorders, mainly through de novo mutations.
 The absolute risk remains low for most conditions.

 Can sperm be frozen for the future?

 Yes, sperm cryopreservation is a simple, accessible procedure.
 Frozen sperm maintains quality for decades.
-It's an option for delaying fatherhood or before treatments affecting fertility.
+It's a common option for delaying fatherhood or before treatments (chemotherapy, vasectomy) that affect fertility.